BjornFJohansson/obsidian_git_experiment/README.md

 - Obsidian: `![[borb.png]]`
 - Github wiki: `[[borb.png]]`

+### How this works

-The GH wiki has two branches, "master" and "obsidian".
+The GH wiki has three branches, "master", "ob_to_gh" and "obsidian".
+The master branch is the only one that is visible online on Github.

-On you local computer, you should have the obsidian branch checked out.
+On you local computer, you should always have the "obsidian" branch checked out.

-When committing to this branch, a post-commit hook is activated.
+When committing to "obsidian" branch, a post-commit hook is activated.
+This is a Python script called "post-commit" in the .git/hooks folder.

+In this script:

+1. The committed filenames are listed by Git.

-The commited filenames are listed, and filtered for .md extension.
+2. Filenames are filtered for .md extension and other extensions.

-This is a python script that checks out the "master" branch.
+3. Check out the "ob_to_gh" branch.

-The "obsidian" branch is merged.
+4. Check out all the changed paths listed in 1. from "obsidian branch"

-The committed files are processed to modify wiki and image links using regex.
+5. The checked-out -md files are processed to modify wiki and image links using regex.

-The resulting changes are committed.
+6. The resulting changes are committed to "ob_to_gh".

+7. Branch "master" is checked out.

+8. "master" is merged with "ob_to_gh" using "--strategy-option theirs"

+9. Changes in "master" are pushed to remote to make them visible.

-Finally, the script checks out the obsidian branch again.
+10. Finally, the script checks out the obsidian branch again.

 look [here](https://forum.obsidian.md/t/github-wiki-kinda-works-to-host-the-wiki/2980) for more background.

 > [!WARNING]
+> While I use this everyday to maintain [This](https://github.com/MetabolicEngineeringGroupCBMA/MetabolicEngineeringGroupCBMA.github.io/wiki) wiki
-> This was absolutely not tested, backup before using this on your repositories
+> This was not tested on other use cases, backup before using this on your repositories
 > This may not even be the best way to solve this problem.

 ## How to test:

-Fork this repository to your own gh account.
+1. Fork this repository to your own gh account.
-Clone the GH wiki repo:
+2. Clone the GH wiki repo:

 ```
 (bjorn311) bjorn@bjorn-ThinkPad-T450s:~/Desktop/Untitled Folder 2$ git clone https://github.com/BjornFJohansson/obsidian_git_experiment.wiki.git